-It’s essential that every QA checklist discusses how to retrieve test data that’s relevant, both protected and fresh.
-However, this can be a hard task for your Salesforce QA team to complete due to challenges throughout the SFDC testing process which can limit the quality and relevancy of test data.
+It’s essential that every QA checklist discusses how to retrieve relevant test data that is both protected and fresh.
+Yet, it can be difficult for your Salesforce quality assurance team due to challenges in SFDC testing, which can limit the quality and relevancy of test data.

-One full sandbox can take as much as 20–30% of the total cost for your production.
+One sandbox can take as much as 20–30% of the total cost of your production.
 The cost of Salesforce QA testing can really add up, especially when it’s ideal to maintain multiple sandboxes.

 Setting up your Salesforce sandbox with sized-to-fit data that’s relevant means sorting through an overwhelming amount of irrelevant data.
-But testing with the wrong data can lead to defects and bugs in production, despite fully testing your sandbox.
+But testing with the wrong data can lead to unnecessary defects in production, despite fully testing your sandbox.

-Legal consequences befall a company whenever an unauthorized user retrieves personal and confidential information.
-And it can easily happen when testing in Salesforce with real data.
+Legal consequences befall a company whenever an unauthorized user retrieves personal or confidential information.
+And it can easily happen when we perform testing in Salesforce with real data.
 Without anonymizing sensitive data before sending it over to your sandboxes, your data can be vulnerable to attacks across environments.

 Types of Salesforce QA Testing

-Be it environmental or executional, make sure that your QA checklist features all types of Salesforce testing, including these crucial compatibility and user experience tests for applications.
-That way, your team can develop and perform all needed test scripts designed to validate the soundness of the system
+Be it environmental or execution, make sure that your QA checklist features all types of Salesforce testing, including these crucial compatibility and user experience tests for applications.
+That way, your team can develop and perform all necessary test scripts designed to validate the soundness of the system

-UAT Testing: This type of Salesforce testing encourages intended system users to test Salesforce in order to confirm that the application can support intended business processes.
+UAT TestingU A T Testing: This type of Salesforce testing encourages intended system users to test Salesforce in order to confirm that the application can support intended business processes.
 This SFDC testing follows a test script based on business practices where testers verify whether or not Salesforce performs as expected.

 Regression Testing: Performing tests to verify whether or not code and configuration releases affected any existing user processes or Salesforce functionality.
 As a type of Salesforce test that appears on every QA checklist, testers keep a running list of expected behavior and create test cases applicable across development cycles.